London Oratory School: History

 In 1959 the two central schools were amalgamated and in 1962 it was decided that the Daughters of the Cross were to be withdrawn after almost a century of devoted work.
 In 1963 the school was classed as a four-form entry grammar school admitting only boys since there were already many more selective places for girls than boys in the schools in the Westminster diocese.
-However, those girls currently at the school were, on the insistence of the newly appointed headmaster - who had applied for and been appointed head of a mixed school - allowed to remain at the school to complete their education.
+However, those girls currently at the school were, on the insistence of the newly appointed headmaster – who had applied for and been appointed head of a mixed school – allowed to remain at the school to complete their education.

 The school moved to its present site in Fulham in 1970, now with six forms of entry (180) at 11+, with girls being admitted annually to the sixth form.

 In September 1989 the school, formerly a voluntary-aided school, became a grant-maintained school, continuing in the trusteeship of the Fathers of the London Oratory, who own the building and grounds and appoint the majority of the governors.

 The Junior House, occupying a newly built block adjacent to the Arts Centre, was opened in September 1996, to which 20 seven-year-old boys are admitted for a specialist music education, with a strong emphasis on Catholic liturgical music.

 Under the Academies Act 2010, the school became an Independent Academy in August 2011.

 The school marked its 150th anniversary on 27 September 2013 with the celebration of Mass in Westminster Cathedral.

-On 27 December 2023 at around 10am, a blaze erupted in one of the school buildings.
-The emergency services were quickly on the scene and the fire was brought under control, with no casualties reported.
-A sixteen year old youth was arrested and taken into custody on suspicion of arson.
+On 27 December 2023 at around 10 am, a blaze erupted in one of the school buildings.
+Emergency services were quickly on the scene and the fire was brought under control, with no casualties reported.
+The fire caused extensive damage, destroying the school's library and science block rendering the science labs unusable.
+A sixteen-year-old youth was arrested and taken into custody on suspicion of arson.